Myanmar coup: Military hardens online censorship campaign | DW | 15.02.2021

 Daniel Bastard, the Asia-Pacific director of Reporters Without Borders (RSF), told DW that the "provisions of this cybersecurity law pose a clear threat to the right of Myanmar's citizens to reliable information and to the confidentiality of journalists' and bloggers' data."

-Myanmar's military has already imposed two internet shutdowns since the coup on February 1.
-Since then, connectivity has been spotty.
-Internet and mobile providers have also been ordered to block Facebook, Twitter and Instagram.
+Since the military began interrupting internet access, internet and mobile providers have also been ordered to block Facebook, Twitter and Instagram.

 "I think [the military] might find other ways to control our access to the internet rather than shutting it down completely, like the new law which basically gives them the justification to arrest anyone," a Myanmar online activist who goes by "Naum" told DW.